Ravinayak07/reactJs/Notes.md

 ## INTRODUCTION
 - React is a javascrit library which is oftenly referred as a framework.
 - Helps to create SPA(single page applications).
 These are those applications which doesnot load when u move from one page to another.
-- In react, JSX is used which stands for javascrit syntax extension.
+- In react, JSX is used which stands for javascript syntax extension.

 ## REQUIREMENTS FOR CREATING REACT A
 - A) node.js
-- B) npm
+- B) npm : node package manager

 ## CHECK THESE COMMANDS BEFORE CREATING REACTAPP:
 ```